-Pay for performance - 83% of the compensation for the CEO is at-risk pay - it is variable, contingent on performance and not guaranteed ✓ Share ownership - we require our executives to own shares or other equity in Cameco, and to acquire additional shares using the proceeds from redeeming or exercising vested equity awards until they have met their target ownership ✓ Performance based vesting - 60% of the long-term incentive vests at the end of three years based on our absolute performance, relative TSR and relative average realized uranium price ✓ Benchmarking - we benchmark executive compensation against a size and industry appropriate comparator group and target compensation at the median of the group ✓ Caps on incentive payouts - our STI and PSU plans cap payouts at a maximum of 200% of target for exceptional performance.
-The human resources and compensation committee and the board cannot exceed this cap √ Stress testing and back testing - we stress test different scenarios to assess appropriateness of pay and avoid excess risk-taking, and the committee looks back at long-term incentive awards previously granted when granting new awards ✓ Clawbacks - our clawback policy applies to all executives and all incentive compensation awarded ✓ Anti-hedging - directors, executives and other employees are prohibited from hedging their shares or equity-based compensation ✓ Independent advice - the committee receives compensation advice from an independent advisor $\checkmark$ Realized and realizable pay - the value ultimately realized from a long-term incentive award can be significantly different from the grant value.
-Share price is only one factor that affects the payout value √ Modest benefits and perquisites - these are market competitive and represent a small part of total executive compensation ✓ Employment agreements - employment agreements with the named executives protect specialized knowledge, contacts and connections obtained while at Cameco ✓ Double trigger - the severance provisions in our executive employment agreements and our LTI plans have double triggers in the event of a change of control ✓ WHAT WE DON'T DO No repricing of stock options Х No tax gross-ups Χ No excessive severance obligations Х No bonus amounts or value of equity awards included in pension calculations Χ
+Pay for performance.
+83% of the compensation for the CEO is at-risk pay - it is variable, contingent on performance and not guaranteed ✓ Share ownership.
+We require our executives to own equity in Cameco, and to acquire additional shares using the proceeds from redeeming or exercising vested equity awards until they have met their target ownership ✓ Performance based vesting.
+60% of the long-term incentive vests at the end of three years based on our absolute performance and relative average realized uranium price ✓ Benchmarking.
+We benchmark executive compensation against a size and industry appropriate comparator group and target compensation at the median of the group ✓ Caps on incentive payouts.
+Our STI and PSU plans cap payouts at a maximum of 200% of target for exceptional performance.
+The human resources and compensation committee and the board cannot use their discretion to exceed this cap ✓ Stress testing and back testing.
+We stress test different scenarios to assess appropriateness of pay and avoid excess risk-taking, and the committee considers long-term incentive awards previously granted when granting new awards ✓ Clawbacks.
+Our clawback policy applies to all executives and all incentive compensation awarded ✓ Independent advice.
+The committee receives compensation advice from an independent advisor ✓ Disclosed realized and realizable pay.
+The value ultimately realized from a long-term incentive award can be significantly different from the grant value.
+Share price is only one factor that affects the payout value ✓ Modest benefits and perquisites.
+These are market competitive and represent a small part of total executive compensation ✓ Employment agreements.
+Employment agreements with the named executives protect specialized knowledge, contacts and connections obtained while at Cameco ✓ Double trigger.
+The severance provisions in our executive employment agreements and our LTI plans have double triggers in the event of a change of control ✓ WHAT WE DON'T DO No repricing of stock options.
+X No tax gross-ups.
+X No excessive severance obligations.
+X No bonus amounts or value of equity awards included in pension calculations.
+X No hedging of shares or equity awards.
+X

-See Compensation governance on page 50 and the CD&A beginning on page 66 for more information.
+See Compensation governance on page 54 and the CD&A beginning on page 72 for more information.